Are Palm Trees Native To California? (And Species of Palm Trees?)

 Are Palm Trees Native To California?

 Palm trees are not native to California.
-Most of the palm varieties you see were imported from different regions in the 19th century.
+In fact, most of the palm varieties you see were imported from different regions in the 19th century.
 The iconic palm trees that most people relate with LA are not native and were introduced at different points in time.

 The only species that is native to California is the Washingtonia filifera or the Desert fan palm.
-It is the only palm that is native to the Western United States.
-The only palm that exceeds its height is the Florida royal palm.
+This palm is sometimes known as the California fan palm, and is the only species of the tree that is native to the Western United States.
+It’s too tall and the second tallest of all the palm trees growing in the area, only after the Mexican fan palm.

 Where Did the Palm Trees in California Come From?

 All palm trees except the California palm have been imported to California.
-The California fan palm or the Washingtonia filifera came from the Colorado and Mojave deserts.
-All palms from the elegant Mexican fan palms to the exuberant Canary Island date palm are imports.
+The California fan palm, or the Washingtonia filifera came from the Colorado and Mojave deserts.
+All palms, from the elegant Mexican fan palms to the exuberant Canary Island date palms are imports.

 Mexican fan palms have the highest population.
 These non-native palm trees were imported from Mexico in the 20th century.
-One of the reasons why palms were brought to California is due to their dense and small root system which makes it easy to move and transport them.
+One of the reasons why palms were brought to California is due to their dense and small root system, making it easy to move and transport them.

 What Kind of Palm Trees are in California?

-Apart from the native Washingtonia filifera, palms found in California include a few others listed below.
+Apart from the native Washingtonia filifera, palms found in California include:

 What Kind of Palm Trees Grow in Northern California?